 Explications of the concept of music usually begin with the idea that music is organized sound.
-They go on to note that this characterization is too broad, since there are many examples of organized sound that are not music, such as human speech, and the sounds non-human animals and machines make.
+They go on to note that this characterization is too broad, since there are many examples of organized sound that are not music, such as human speech, or the sounds non-human animals and machines make.
 There are two further kinds of necessary conditions philosophers have added in attempts to fine tune the initial idea.
 One is an appeal to “tonality” or essentially musical features such as pitch and rhythm (Scruton 1997: 1–79; Hamilton 2007: 40–65; Kania 2011a).
 Another is an appeal to aesthetic properties or experience (Levinson 1990a; Scruton 1997: 1–96; Hamilton 2007: 40–65).
 As these references suggest, one can endorse either of these conditions in isolation, or both together.
-It should also be noted that only Jerrold Levinson and Andrew Kania attempt definitions in terms of necessary and sufficient conditions.
-Both Roger Scruton and Andy Hamilton reject the possibility of a definition in terms of necessary and sufficient conditions.
-Hamilton explicitly asserts that the conditions he defends are “salient features” of an unavoidably vague phenomenon.

 The main problem with the first kind of condition is that every sound seems capable of being included in a musical performance, and thus characterizing the essentially musical features of sounds seems hopeless.
-(We need only consider the variety of “untuned” percussion available to a conservative symphonist, though we could also consider examples of wind machines, typewriters, and toilets, in Ralph Vaughan Williams’s Sinfonia Antartica, Leroy Anderson’s The Typewriter, and Yoko Ono’s “Toilet Piece/Unknown”.)
-Defenders of such a condition have turned to sophisticated intentional or subjective theories of tonality in order to overcome this problem.
-If the essentially musical features of a sound are not intrinsic to it, but somehow related to how it is produced or received, we can classify just one of two “indiscernible” sounds as music.
-The details of one’s theory of essentially musical features will determine how much avant-garde “sound art” counts as music.
+(We need only consider the variety of “untuned” percussion available to a conservative symphonist, though we could also consider examples of wind machines, typewriters, and toilets, in Ralph Vaughan Williams’s Sinfonia Antartica, Leroy Anderson’s The Typewriter, and Yoko Ono’s “Toilet Piece/Unknown.”)
+Defenders of such a condition have turned to sophisticated intentional or response-dependent theories of tonality in order to overcome this problem.
+If the essentially musical features of a sound are not intrinsic to it, but somehow related to how it is produced or perceived, we can classify just one of two “indiscernible” sounds as music.

 If one endorses only an aesthetic condition, and not a tonality condition, one still faces the problem of poetry—non-musical aesthetically organized sounds.
-Levinson, who takes this approach, excludes organized linguistic sounds explicitly (1990a).
+Levinson, who takes this approach, excludes organized linguistic sounds explicitly (1990a: 272).
 This raises the question of whether there are further distinctions to be made between arts of sound.
-Andy Hamilton defends a tripartite distinction, arguing that sound art, as opposed to both music and literature, was established as a significant art form in the twentieth century (2007: 40–65).
+Andy Hamilton defends a tripartite division, arguing that sound art, as opposed to both music and literature, was established as a significant art form in the twentieth century (2007: 40–65).
 This is one reason that Hamilton endorses both tonal and aesthetic conditions on music; without the former, Levinson is unable to make such a distinction.
 On the other hand, by endorsing an aesthetic condition, Hamilton is forced to exclude scales and Muzak, for instance, from the realm of music.
-Kania (2013a) suggests that it is a mistake to think that music is necessarily an art, any more than language.
-He argues that we should distinguish music simpliciter from its artistic uses, just as we do in the cases of language and literature, depiction and painting, and so on.
-By means of a disjunctive condition, Kania also adds a further distinction to Hamilton’s set.
-Kania argues that music is
+Kania (2020: 296–301) suggests that it is a mistake to think that music is necessarily an art.
+He argues that we should distinguish the medium of music from its artistic uses, just as we do in the cases of language and literature, depiction and painting, and so on.

-Having discussed complications, it’s worth returning to the basic idea of “organized sound”.
+Having discussed complications, it’s worth returning to the basic idea of “organized sound.”
 Most theorists note that music does not consist entirely of sounds.
 Most obviously, much music includes rests.
 You might think that silence can function only to organize the sounds of music.
 One counterargument is that an understanding listener listens to the rests, just as she listens to the sounds (Kania 2010).
-Another is to provide putative cases of music in which the silences are not structural in the way ordinary rests are.
+Another is to provide putative cases of music in which the silences do not structure sounds as ordinary rests do.
 John Cage’s 4′33″ is frequently discussed, though there is broad agreement that this piece is not silent—its content is the ambient sounds that occur during its performance.
-Anyway, both Stephen Davies (1997a) and Andrew Kania (2010) argue that Cage’s piece is not music—Davies because those sounds fail to qualify as organized, Kania because they fail to meet a tonality condition.
-Kania considers several other contenders for the label of “silent music”, arguing that there are indeed extant examples, most notably Erwin Schulhoff’s “In Futurum” from his Fünf Pittoresken, which predates Cage’s 4′33″ by some 33 years.
+(See Dodd 2018 for dissent.)
+Anyway, S. Davies (1997a), Dodd (2018), and Kania (2010) all argue that Cage’s piece is not music—Davies and Dodd because its sounds (if any) fail to qualify as organized, Kania because they fail to meet a tonality condition.
+Wadle (forthcoming) argues that the piece is music, because of its contextual connections to previous musical works.
+Kania considers several other contenders for the label of “silent music,” arguing that there are indeed extant examples, most notably Erwin Schulhoff’s “In Futurum” from his Fünf Pittoresken, which predates Cage’s 4′33″ by some 33 years.

 2. Musical Ontology

 Musical ontology is the study of the kinds of musical things there are and the relations that hold between them.
-The most discussed issues within this field have been the metaphysical nature of works of classical music (the “fundamentalist debate”), and what it is to give an “authentic performance” of such works.
-Recently there has been growing interest in the ontologies of other musical traditions, such as rock and jazz, and discussion of the methodology and value of musical ontology.
-(For a more detailed overview of these debates, see Kania 2008a,b, 2013b, and Matheson & Caplan 2011.)
+The most discussed issues within this field have been the metaphysical nature of works of Western classical music (the “fundamentalist debate”), and what it is to give an “authentic performance” of such works.
+Recently there has been growing interest in the ontologies of other Western musical traditions, such as rock and jazz, and discussion of the methodology and value of musical ontology.
+(For more detailed overviews of these debates, see Matheson & Caplan 2011, and Nussbaum 2021.)